MikeJohnshoy/ittibitx/README.md

 # minibitx — an experimental test bed

-This code configures sbitx hardware for use with external SDR software like Quisk or SDR Console.  minibitx runs on the Raspberry Pi board inside your sbitx as an alternative to the `sbitx` software that came with the radio.
+This code configures sbitx hardware for use with external SDR software like Quisk or SDR Console.  minibitx runs on the Raspberry Pi board inside your sbitx in place of the `sbitx` software that came with the radio.
 It has no dependency on the sbitx software and expects to run stand-alone.

 minibitx controls the sbitx hardware via HAMLIB/rigctl commands and outputs baseband I/Q data via a subset of HPSDR Protocol 1 and/or USB audio.
-It provides no user interface of its own beyond a one-line console status display — the external SDR application supplies all of the receive/transmit processing: FFT display, demodulation, filtering, and audio routing. minibitx started as a trim-down of the much larger sbitx
+It provides no user interface of its own beyond the console status display — the external SDR application supplies all of the receive/transmit processing: FFT display, demodulation, filtering, and audio routing. minibitx started as a trim-down of the much larger sbitx